This country-specific Q&A provides an overview to merger control laws and regulations that may occur in Peru.

-Law No. 26786 does not state what remedies or kind of remedies are acceptable to authorize the merger or acquisition.
-In practice, the principal remedy is the exclusion of an asset or business units.
+Neither Law N° 26786 nor the Bill state what remedies or kind of remedies are acceptable to authorize the merger or acquisition.

 What procedure applies in the event that remedies are required in order to secure clearance?

-Law No. 26876 does not provide for a specific procedure if remedies are required.
+Law N° 26876 does not provide for a specific procedure if remedies are required.
 In practice, INDECOPI grants a deadline for the parties to adopt the proposed remedies if they agree.
-If they do not agree or adopt it within the term, the authorization is denied.
+If they do not agree or they not adopted it within the term, the authorization is denied.

 What are the penalties for failure to notify, late notification and breaches of a prohibition on closing?

-Law No. 26876 sanctions with a fine up to 500 UIT (approx. USS 700,000) for failure to notify.
-There is also a fine up to 10% of the sales or gross income of the previous year when a concentration operation is carried out without notifying INDECOPI, when it has not been approved, or without adopting the proposed remedies.
+Law N° 26876 sanctions with a fine of up to 500 UIT (approx. USD 636 000) for failure to notify.
+There is also a fine of up to 10% of the sales or gross income of the previous year when a concentration operation is carried out without notifying INDECOPI, when it has not been approved, or without adopting the proposed remedies.

 What are the penalties for incomplete or misleading information in the notification or in response to the authority’s questions?